 There are various jobs I did you won’t see on my resume: waitress, bartender, and owner of a dating service.
 I once lived in tiny cabin on the woods, off the grid, and spent a lot of time figuring out ways not to freeze.
 I froze anyway.

 Eventually I became freelance travel writer, playwright, producer and commercial/voice-over actor.
 When I needed a bigger universe, I found one in 2005 – Los Angeles.
 There I began a career as corporate communicator and social media strategist companies that include one of the most environmentally progressive utilities in the world, and one of the leading nonprofit health care providers in California to communicate on behalf of its robust philanthropy programs.
-I’m also a personal finance columnist at Forbes.com.
+I was also a personal finance columnist at Forbes.com.
 Oh!
-And I have a new sustainable travel and lifestyle blog I hope you’ll visit, www.greenmeansgotravel.com.
+And I have a sustainable travel and lifestyle blog I hope you’ll visit, www.greenmeansgotravel.com.

 During all this, I somehow became lucky enough to become a mom to a magical baby girl, Grace Magnolia.
+I wrote a book about getting there called ROCK NEEDS RIVER.